MohiuddinSohel/mohiuddinsohel.github.io/_pages/projects.md

 <div style="text-align: justify">
 <b>Custom CSP</b> [January 2016 - April 2016], Cryptographic Service Provider is a MSDN Compatible library that
 implements the Microsoft's CryptoAPI <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/aa380239">CAPI</a>.
 This CSP is used to enable NFC-based smart card authentication in Windows OS.
+CSP implements encoding and decoding functions, which MSDN application may use, for example, to implement strong user authentication or for secure email.
+CSPs are independent modules that can be used by different applications.
+A user program calls CryptoAPI functions and these are redirected to CSP's functions.
+Since CSPs are responsible for implementing cryptographic algorithms and standards, applications do not need to be concerned about security details.
+Furthermore, one application can define which CSP it is going to use on its calls to CryptoAPI.
+In fact, all cryptographic activity is implemented in CSPs.
+CryptoAPI only works as a bridge between the application and the CSP.
 </div>
-  - Development Language: C++, Windows API. <br>
+  - Development Language: C++, Windows API, Cryptography, OpenSSL. <br>
 <br>